5 Feb 2020

 Somewhere to Belong (by Judith Miller)

-I had never heard of Judith Miller, but apparently she is quite a prolific writer of American historical Christian fiction.
+I had never heard of Judith Miller, although apparently she is quite a prolific writer of American historical Christian fiction.
 I came across her name when I was browsing for free Kindle books some years ago, and spotted ‘Somewhere to Belong’.
 The blurb sounded interesting and the reviews were mostly positive, so I downloaded it.
 I read it recently while travelling.

 The story is set in in 1877 in Iowa in the United States, amongst the Amana colonies.
 I had never heard of this community, which had seven villages, and - as far as I could tell, with my limited knowledge - was very much like an Amish community.
 This book is first in a three-part series called 'Daughters of Amana', and was presumably free in order to encourage readers to buy the two sequels.